abdellahseid/abdellahseid/README.md

 ### 👋 Hi, I'm Abdellah!

 I'm a **Front-end Developer** based in Addis Ababa, Ethiopia.
-Passionate about building scalable web applications, I specialize in **React JS, Tailwind CSS and Bootstrap CSS**.
+Passionate about building scalable web applications, I specialize in **React JS, Tailwind CSS, Typescript and Bootstrap CSS**.

 **What I Do:**
 - Develop custom dynamic and responsive **websites and Full-stack applications**